-502 PIQUA DIGITAL WEEKLY GRADES: 9-12 PREREQUISITE: Instructor Approval (Digital Video or Premiere Pro are recommended before taking this course) 1 CREDIT
+502 PIQUA DIGITAL WEEKLY GRADES: 9-12 PREREQUISITE: Instructor Approval (Media I and Video and Effects are recommended before taking this course) 1 CREDIT

 Piqua Digital Weekly produces a weekly show for PHS that is aired on Fridays.
 Students are also required to aid in the broadcast of various school and community events.
 Students will produce, capture, and edit digital video and use broadcast equipment while creating products for The Indian Nation Station and Piqua Digital Media (Our YouTube Channel).
 Counts as elective credit only.
 Course Fee: \$20